cloudevents/spec/spec.md

 * Examples
    * com.github.pull.create

-### eventTypeVersion
-* Type: `String`
-* Description: The version of the `eventType`.
-This enables the interpretation of `data` by eventual consumers, requires the consumer to be knowledgeable about the producer.
-* Constraints:
-  * OPTIONAL
-  * If present, MUST be a non-empty string

 ### cloudEventsVersion
 * Type: `String`
 * Description: The version of the CloudEvents specification which the event